rjalvesp/the-chat-room/readme.md

 ##### Comments

 - Application is build in express, provides a socket connection and RESTful APIs to handle data.
-It is built in javascript for no reason even that I might have been in Typescript using Nodejs.
+It is built in javascript for no reason even that it might have been in Typescript using Nodejs.
 - All environment variables are preprocessed in the config folder.
 - No injection pattern for services was provided since this was an specific demo that required simple connection with node.
 - As part of separation of concerns, a some code might look similar, this is in order to make a feature maintainable and not create one `smart` code that can be reused.